otaviojava/money-api-book/en/introduction.md

 Extracting values and doing some operations from a monetary amount, is the style of operations with query and operator: Here we will see how the `MonetaryOperator` and `MonetaryQuery` classes work, the differences between them, and the `MonetaryOperators` and `MonetaryQueries` utility classes and how to create a query and operation on money.

-The objective of the Formating Money chapter is to highlight how you can retrieve the value from a String without the creation of a custom formatter
+The objective of the Formatting Money chapter is to highlight how you can retrieve the value from a String without the creation of a custom formatter

-Yes! there are support to Java 8.
+Yes!
+There is Java 8 support.
 Know the functions that exist on the reference implementation to work with **Stream**'s on monetary amounts.

 Exchange rate and sum  money with different currencies will return an exception.
 At this point we will show you how to do an exchange rate of a monetary amount and find a rate from a specific date.